moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Object Send Order: An integer indicating the object send order
 {{send-order}} or priority {{ordering-by-priorities}} value.

-* Object Forwarding Preference: An enumeration indicating how a sender sends an object.
-The preferences are Track, Group, Object and Datagram.
-An Object MUST be sent according to its `Object Forwarding Preference`, described below.

 * Object Payload: An opaque payload intended for the consumer and SHOULD NOT be processed by a relay.

 ### Object Message Formats

-**Object Stream Message**
+Objects are delivered in unidirectional streams.
+Each object is preceded by a header that contains metadata about the object.
+The format of this header depednds on the forwarding preference for the track, as communicated by the SUBSCRIBE_OK message {{message-subscribe-ok}}.

+The first bytes of every unidirectional stream encode the subscribe ID, which refers to a SUBSCRIBE_OK that contains parsing instructions.
+Note that if a streams arrives for a subscribe_id for which a SUBSCRIBE_OK has not arrived, the receiver ought to buffer objects for that stream until it receives the SUBSCRIBE_OK.
+Due to resource constraints, the receiver could opt to send STOP_SENDING for the stream instead.

+**Object or Prefer Datagram Forwarding Preference**

+The format of an Object header delivered for the Object or Datagram forwarding preference is identical, although the latter is usually delivered via a QUIC or Webtransport Datagram.

-An `OBJECT_STREAM` message carries a single object on a stream.
-There is no explicit length of the payload; it is determined by the end of the stream.
-An `OBJECT_STREAM` message MUST be the first and only message on a unidirectional stream.
+A single object is on each stream or in each datagram.
+There is no explicit length of the payload; it is determined by the end of the stream or datagram.

-An Object received in an `OBJECT_STREAM` message has an `Object Forwarding Preference` = `Object`.
+The object MUST be the only data on a datagram or unidirectional stream.

 To send an Object with `Object Forwarding Preference` = `Object`, open a stream, serialize object fields below, and terminate the stream.

 ~~~
-OBJECT_STREAM Message {
+Object Stream Header {
   Subscribe ID (i),
   Track Alias (i),
   Group ID (i),